 Livery/Shared Private Yards - Being Prepared

-It is important for yards to maintain their contingency plans in the event that horse owners or staff won’t be able to attend the yard due to self-isolation or illness.
+If you are ill or have to self-isolate, you should not travel to attend to your horse.
+Therefore, it is important for yards to have contingency plans prepared in the event that horse owners or staff won’t be able to attend the yard due to self-isolation or illness.

 If horse owners are planning to go abroad, it is essential to make provisional plans in case the Government advises that self-isolation is required for those returning from specified countries or those with transit stops in specific countries.
-Therefore, it is important horse owners ensure there is an additional 14 days care cover plan in place in case Government make changes to the list of countries with no self-isolation requirements.
+Currently there is a red, amber and green list of rules in place.
+Therefore, it is important horse owners ensure there is an additional 10 days care cover plan in place in case Government make changes to the list of countries with no self-isolation requirements.

 It is important that everyone on the yard, complies with the social distancing rules and guidelines set by the yard manager to protect all staff and clients.
-It is vital that yard owners or managers and their clients continue to talk with each other and consult on any proposed changes as we go into the second lockdown.
+It is vital that yard owners or managers and their clients continue to talk with each other and consult on any proposed changes.

 - Livery yards do not need to close to their clients, regardless of the livery package that is offered.
 Horse owners, loaners and sharers can still attend the yard to exercise and care for their horse.
 Yard owners should review their Covid-19 risk assessments.